ajavamind/rca-studio2/README.md

 | Invaders | Paul Robson | |
 | Tv Arcade 2012 | ? | |

+## Credits
+Many thanks to Studio 2 enthusiasts, developers and historians, who helped preserve documentation and code, and who wrote 1802/Studio2 emulators.
+Your dedicated work and enthusiasm are very appreciated.
+This respository contains a complete list of games originally developed by RCA for the Studio II.

+Special thanks to Joe Weisbecker who started it all.

+## Use
-This respository is intended for educational and historical research usage to show how the games looked and functioned during play.
+This respository is intended for educational and historical research.
+Studio II emulation shows how the games looked and functioned during play.

-by Andrew Modla, RCA Studio II/III game developer, 1976-1977.
+Written by Andrew Modla, RCA Studio II/III game developer, 1976-1977.